hivepress/hivepress/readme.txt

 - **Template Editor** – if needed, you can easily customize any page layouts of your directory without coding skills using the familiar WordPress block editor.
 - **Email Editor** – similarly to templates, you can override any default email notifications and customize them directly in your WordPress dashboard.

 Note that HivePress is not limited to its core functionality, since it is designed to be modular and allows you to extend its functionality by installing add-ons.
-For example, you can install add-ons available in the WordPress plugin repository to enable features such as **Favorites**, **Messages**, **Geolocation**, or **Reviews** for your directory in just a few clicks.
+For example, you can install free add-ons available in the WordPress plugin repository to enable features such as **Favorites**, **Messages**, **Geolocation**, or **Reviews** for your directory in just a few clicks.

 = One solution for any niche =
 HivePress is not just a directory plugin – it’s a versatile framework for building marketplaces, directories, and classifieds across any business niche.
 Below are just a few examples of websites that can be built with HivePress, its themes, and extensions:

 - **Business Directory** – create a “yellow pages”-style directory where businesses can list themselves, and potential customers can easily find and contact them.
-- **Classifieds Website** – create a fully featured platform where users can post and manage various classified ads, from items for sale to services.
+- **Classifieds Website** – build a fully featured platform where users can post and manage various classified ads, from items for sale to services.
 - **Service Marketplace** – launch a multi-vendor marketplace that connects customers with service providers, allowing users to browse and book services.
 - **Job Board** – build a job listing portal that allows candidates to easily browse companies and job listings, and apply for open positions.
 - **Neighborhood Directory** – start a local community where residents can discover and connect with businesses and other people in their area.